 FILE - In this Tuesday, Sept.
 30, 2014 file photo, U.S actress Lindsay Lohan performs a scene from the play, "Speed the Plow," during a photocall at the Playhouse Theatre in central London.
 A prosecutor said Wednesday, May, 27, 2015, that it appears Lohan has completed the community service terms of her sentence in a 2012 reckless driving case.
 A judge will determine on Thursday, May 28, 2015, whether Lohan has completed her sentence, which would release her from probation in Los Angeles for the first time in nearly eight years.
 (Photo by Joel Ryan/Invision/AP, File)

 LOS ANGELES — A judge will determine Thursday whether Lindsay Lohan has completed her community service in a reckless driving case and can finally put her Los Angeles court troubles behind her.

 The "Mean Girls" star is under a deadline to complete more than 100 hours by Thursday morning's court hearing.
 Lohan has been working with a New York organization recently after failing to complete the service in London.

-Santa Monica Chief Deputy City Attorney Terry White said he does not have any concerns about Lohan's work in recent weeks with groups in New York.
+Santa Monica Chief Deputy City Attorney Terry White said Wednesday he does not have any concerns about Lohan's work in recent weeks with groups in Brooklyn.

 "It looks like she's completed her hours," White said.

 At a May 7 court hearing, Lohan still had 115 hours of work left.
-That prompted Superior Court Judge Mark Young to warn that there would be consequences if the actress missed another deadline.
+That prompted Superior Court Judge Mark Young to warn that there would be consequences if she missed another deadline.